mgreiler/se-unlocked/Transcripts/EP_17_Trisha_Gee.md

 Cause I went to school and my parents taught at schools.
 So when they're doing like software engineering and the courses were those two main courses, I remember disliking intensely.
-One was auditorial design and the other was software engineering, which were.
-Coincidentally taught by the same teacher.
+One was auditorial design and the other was software engineering, which were coincidentally taught by the same teacher.
 So maybe there's some of that.
 Um, but I didn't really understand that they were teaching us waterfall development.
 So I didn't really understand.
 I'm sort of a, I've been doing programming for like on and off for about 10 years.
 I kinda got the coding bit.
-I didn't understand how to do like requirements analysis, technical design, um, you know, any of the sort of waterfall type development stuff.
+I didn't understand how to do, like, requirements analysis, technical design, um, you know, any of the sort of waterfall type development stuff.
-I didn't understand what I was doing in terms of like, What is the thing I'm trying to fix?
+I didn't understand what I was doing in terms of like "What is the thing I'm trying to fix?
 How do I, what's the problem I'm trying to solve?
-How do I break it down into a technical technical specification or whatever?
+How do I break it down into a technical technical specification or whatever?"
 I didn't really see the value in any of that.
 I'm just like, just tell me what I need to do and I'll code it.
 Um, and I didn't see the, the value in.
-Things like boots, diagrams and UML, and, and I just, he didn't get that stuff.
-And when I was working in industry, I was like, Oh right.
+Things like boots diagrams and UML, and, and I just, I didn't get that stuff.
+And when I was working in industry, I was like, "Oh right!"
 Well, some of this, a lot of this is around coordination of teams.
 A lot of this is around.
-Um, we need to, you ask another person what they're we need to write that down.
+Um, we need to, you ask another person what they're requirements are, we need to write that down.
 So we share that with other people.
-We need to have some idea of upfront design because it's not necessarily me.
-Who's going to be coding it.
-We need to share that amongst.
-The team.
-So sort of seeing those things in motion, lot less boring and a lot more like, right.
+We need to have some idea of upfront design because it's not necessarily me who's going to be coding it.
+We need to share that amongst the team.
+So sort of seeing those things in motion, made it a lot less boring and a lot more like, right.
 I understand it.
-You know, and, and it turns out things like documentation requirements, gathering, prototyping, technical design was actually something I was actually quite good at because I like writing stuff down.
+You know?
+And, and it turns out things like documentation, requirements gathering, prototyping, technical design was actually something I was actually quite good at because I like writing stuff down.
 And I like explaining things, which is why I ended up being a developer advocate.
 So, um, Yeah.
 Once I knew what the purpose was and what the value was, then all of that stuff sort of became much more interesting and important.

 **Michaela:**: [00:06:17] Yeah.
-I can totally relate to that because when I think back off my university and when I started.
+I can totally relate to that because when I think back off my university and when I started, um, studying.
-I'm studying.
 Right.
-It was a, quite a different journey because I had nothing to do with programming, so I was doing it.
-Yeah.
-That's cool.
-And so we didn't use computer at that time.
-Uh, if you wanted to ride, you know, your, your German, uh, exercises, for example, in word, that would be a big thing, right?
+It was quite a different journey because it had nothing to do with programming, so I was doing actually art school.
+And so we didn't use computers at that time.
+Uh, if you wanted to write, you know, your, your German, uh, exercises, for example, in word, that would be a big thing, right?
-No, you had the on paper.
+No, you had to do it on paper, with the pen!
+And write it down.
+Right?
-The dependent, write it down.
-Right.
-And so they were very romantic about everything like that.
-And then I decided to go for university and study computer science.
+So they were very romantic about everything like that.
+And then I decided to go for university and study Computer science.
 And so one of the first courses that I did was actually introduction to programming.
 And so we learned Java as well.
-And we learned, you know, what is a fall lube and everything.
+And we learned, you know, what is a For Loop and everything.
+Right?
-**Trisha:**: [00:07:03] Right?
-So at the **Michaela:**: [00:07:03] end, I was quite okay with disinter, Ericsson with writing little programs and things like that.
-And then the second term, after that already, we had what was called soft engineering one.
-And what we learned were designed veterans.
+So at the end, I was quite okay with the syntax, writing little programs and things like that.
+And then the second term, after that already, we had what was called software engineering one.
+And what we learned were designed patterns.
 And I had no idea.
-This seemed to me like to **Trisha:**: [00:07:19] totally
+This seemed to me like to totally arbitrary, you know?
-**Michaela:**: [00:07:20] ever Terry, you know?
 Yeah.
 I have no idea what I should do with that.
 I mean, even though we, we implemented, for example, a compiler, right?
-So we were programming or doing stuff, but there was no connection between those design patterns, for example, and having the compiler to combine in a very, you know, a straight line forward way, how you would make the classes and things like that.
+So we were programming or doing stuff, but there was no connection between those design patterns, for example, and having the compiler.
+You just wrote the compiler in a very, you know, straight forward way, how you would make the classes and things like that.
 But there was no connection between this course and the other course, because those were two different courses.
-And then on one hand we learned all these design patterns that were not
-**Trisha:**: [00:07:51] applicable for the size **Michaela:**: [00:07:52] of the software that we were building.
+And then on one hand we learned all these design patterns that were not applicable for the size of the software that we were building.
 Right.
-So **Trisha:**: [00:07:54] these are all small **Michaela:**: [00:07:55] programs and smaller systems and they are more really to understand your idea behind, for example, you know, what is a compiler?
+So these are all small programs and smaller systems and they are more really to understand your idea behind, for example, you know, what is a compiler?
 How does it work?
 Or for example, we also had a little web server or things like that, right.
 But we never applied the design principles or design patterns there.
 And for me, this was a course that I really didn't get.
-Um, and it was really later when I was in the industry, working in industry that understood, Oh, these are designed for veterans and that's why we need them.
+Um, and it was really later when I was in the industry, working in industry that I understood:
+"Oh, these are designed for veterans and that's why we need them."
 So it was very theoretical exercise at that point.
 And I think that's the problem.
-So if it's
-**Trisha:**: [00:08:29] so.
-Um,
-**Michaela:**: [00:08:31] detached from reality and from what you know, and what you're actually doing.
+So if it's so, um, detached from reality and from what you know, and what you're actually doing.
+So how can you make sense out of it?
-**Trisha:**: [00:08:35] So how can you make sense **Michaela:**: [00:08:36] out of it?
-And there was, for me, it was this guy out there was just talking some deliberation, whatever, right.
+And there was, for me, it was this guy out there was just talking some jibberish, and, oh, whatever, right? (laughs)

 **Trisha:**: [00:08:44] Yeah, exactly.
 I found that a lot.
 Well, I mean the programming or guidance.
 Got the program because I enjoyed the programming for programming sake.
 Right.
 But, um, a lot of the things I've been thinking about